nhsx/skunkworks-long-stayer-risk-stratification-baseline/fake_data_generation/README.md

 ## How to run
-Before running ensure your environment is set up as described in: [Training](../README.md#getting-started)
+Before running ensure your environment is set up as described in: [Getting Started](../README.md#getting-started)

 Please note all bash commands listed below assume the working directory is `fake_data_generation` (this directory).